-No matter how hard you try to be what others need you to be - caring, attentive, and self-less - it never seems enough.
+You wonder, “Why is it so hard to find someone to just love me?
+There must be something wrong with me.”
+No matter how hard you try to be what others want - caring, attentive, and self-less - it never seems enough to help you feel wanted.

 What is Therapy?